LantzShaw/LantzShaw/README.md

 - 👀 I’m interested in Reat, React Native, Vue and nodejs
 - 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Contact me on this email lantzshaw@gmail.com

 <!---
 LantzShaw/LantzShaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.